Is It Safe To Co-Sleep With My Baby?

 Co-sleeping with your baby is a lovely way to bond and also a convenient way to feed your baby at night without having to get out of bed.
 This age old practice of being close to you for warmth and comfort is arguably a natural way for babies to sleep.
 However, co-sleeping and bed-sharing is a contentious topic, and one that we know sparks a lot of debate.

-In this article we will take a look at the current research and evidence available, and empower you with knowledge on the risks of bed-sharing, and how to co-sleep as safely as possible with your baby if you choose to do so.
+In this article we will take a look at the current research and evidence available, and empower you with knowledge on the risks of bed-sharing to ensure you make the most informed decision for yourself and your baby.

 Co-sleeping is a term broadly used to describe a baby or child sleeping in the same sleep area as their parent/s.
 There are generally two types of co-sleeping;